GESIS-Methods-Hub/guidelines-for-methods/method-guide.md

 | Method   | Code snippets, one or more programming function, one or more programming classes or modularized software source code and its documentation. |
 | Tutorial | A stepwise guide with or without code that explains working with an important tool, technology, or the available method(s). |

-## Method Preconditions

-There are three preconditions following open access protocols.
-To fulfill preconditions, the methods must be scripted in open language, are publicly accessible and have an open license.
-The platform supports scripts in open languages e.g., Python, R etc. and does not cover commercial tools e.g., MATLAB, SPSS etc. The code must be publicly accessible to all from popular code sharing platforms like GitHub or GitLab.

-Licenses like [MIT open license](https://github.com/git/git-scm.com/blob/main/MIT-LICENSE.txt), [Apache 2.0 open license](https://github.com/apache/.github/blob/main/LICENSE) and CC-BY 4.0 are popular open-source licenses widely used in the GitHub community.
-The MIT license is known for its simplicity and permissiveness, allowing developers to freely use, modify, and distribute the software while requiring them to include the original license and disclaimer in any substantial portions of the code.
-The Apache License 2.0 is a more comprehensive license that provides clear guidelines on contributions, patents, and liability.
-Although these three are suggested as the frequently used open-source licenses, it doesn’t limit the use of any other open-source license.

 ## Scoping Criteria

 Methods Hub is a method market for social science methods and, therefore, the content submitted in the Methods Hub portal must be relevant to social science.
 Therefore, the scope criteria are defined around relevance of the method to the social science domain.
 The scope of the method is determined by;